Martellus Bennett: College career

-In his freshman season at Texas A&M University, he caught 18 passes for 162 yards and three touchdowns.
-In his sophomore season, he was named one of eight semifinalists for the John Mackey Award, given annually to the nation's top tight end, after making 38 catches for 497 yards and three touchdowns.
+As a freshman at Texas A&M University, Bennett caught 18 passes for 162 yards and three touchdowns.

+As a sophomore, Bennett was named one of eight semifinalists for the John Mackey Award, given annually to the nation's top tight end, after making 38 catches for 497 yards and three touchdowns.
 On October 28, 2006, he caught a career-high of 133 yards and two touchdowns on five catches against Baylor.
-He was named the Mackey Award Player of the Week after the game.
-He finished his sophomore season with All-Big 12 Second-team honors.
-In his junior season, he made 49 receptions for 587 yards and four touchdowns.
-After his junior season, an NFL committee indicated to Bennett that he would be a first or second-round pick in the NFL Draft, so Bennett decided to skip his senior season and declare early for the draft.
+Bennett was named the Mackey Award Player of the Week after the game.
+He finished the season with All-Big 12 Second-team honors.

+As a junior, Bennett had 49 receptions for 587 yards and four touchdowns.
+After the season, an NFL committee indicated to Bennett that he would be a first or second-round pick in the NFL draft, so Bennett decided to skip his senior season and declare early for the draft.

 In his three seasons at Texas A&M University, Bennett caught 105 passes for 1,246 yards and 10 touchdowns.
 His 105 receptions equal the school record of most receptions by a tight end.
-He only averaged 34.6 yards per game, though many felt that his head coach, Dennis Franchione, who ran a run-oriented offense, did not properly use his talent.
+Bennett only averaged 34.6 yards per game, though many felt that his head coach, Dennis Franchione, who ran a run-oriented offense, did not properly use his talent.
 After his sophomore season, Bennett recorded a rap song called "Throw Me The Ball, Coach," and made a remix with his teammates.
-He played with his brother, Michael Bennett, at Texas A&M from 2006-2008.
+He played with his brother, Michael, at Texas A&M from 2006 to 2008.

 Bennett also played basketball for Texas A&M for two seasons under head coach Billy Gillispie, but decided to focus on football in January 2007.
-In the 2005–06 season, his first, he became the first Texas A&M athlete since 1969 to letter in both basketball and football.
+In the 2005–06 season, his first, Bennett became the first Texas A&M athlete since 1969 to letter in both basketball and football.
 He played in 26 games his freshman season, averaging 1.9 points and 1.5 rebounds.
-In his sophomore season, before choosing football, he averaged 0.5 points and 0.5 rebounds.
+As a sophomore, before choosing football, Bennett averaged 0.5 points and 0.5 rebounds.

 Professional career

 Pre-draft

-At the 2008 NFL scouting combine, Bennett finished the 40-yard dash in 4.68 seconds, ranking seventh out of the eight tight ends in his group.
-He ranked third in the vertical jump (34 inches) and fifth in the broad jump (9–9).
+At the 2008 NFL Scouting Combine, Bennett finished the 40-yard dash in 4.68 seconds, ranking seventh out of the eight tight ends in his group.
+Bennett ranked third in the vertical jump (34 inches) and fifth in the broad jump (9–9).
 Along with 30 other prospects, he was invited to the Dallas Cowboys' Valley Ranch headquarters for a predraft visit on April 17–18, 2008.

 A week prior to the draft, an Associated Press sportswriter critiqued Bennett's playing abilities as: "Played basketball for the Aggies as well, and has the athletic ability to be a nice red-zone target.
-Lack of speed means he’s not a deep threat, but once he improves his routes, his strength and size should make him an asset.
+Lack of speed means he's not a deep threat, but once he improves his routes, his strength and size should make him an asset.
 Needs to improve zone recognition, too.
 Good, aggressive blocker."